-Government legislation changed in September 2007, increasing parental responsibility to supervise the child during the first five days of any exclusion.
+Parents are responsible for the supervision of their child during the first five days of any exclusion.
 In exceptional circumstances, the LA will issue a penalty notice if the child is seen to be in a public place during this time, without reasonable justification.